Drone Coalition

 Drone Coalition was formally established on 14 February 2024.
 It is an initiative proposed by Latvia and coordinated in conjunction with the United Kingdom.

 The total support from all Drone Coalition member states for Ukraine’s drone capabilities reached 1,8 billion EUR in 2024.
-Latvia allocated 20 million EUR for the needs of the Drone Coalition in 2024, and the same amount is planned for 2025.
-Also, in 2024, Latvia has delivered nearly 5,000 drones to Ukraine.
+Latvia allocated 20 million EUR for the needs of the Drone Coalition in 2024.
+Also, in 2024, Latvia delivered nearly 5,000 drones to Ukraine.

 Thanks to participation in the international Drone Coalition, Latvia has made significant progress in drone manufacturing.
 This initiative has not only strengthened the country’s national defence capabilities, but also provided new opportunities for local entrepreneurs, research, and the military industry as a whole.